GunioRobot/syncable/README.markdown

 You just need to include the prototype, mustache and syncable js files into your HTML.
 To learn more, it's better to take a look at the examples in the _examples_ folder.

+The documentation can be found inside syncable.js, just open the file and read the comments.

 Contributing
 ---------------